SmokeMonsterPacks/Super-NT-Jailbreak/issue_template.md

 (Please be ready to retest your issue if the firmware is updated)

+(Only submit reports for the latest Jailbreak or Official Firmware)

 ## Expected behavior and actual behavior

 ## Steps to reproduce the problem